zeebinz/rarinfo/README.md

 that they cover, as well as allowing extraction of any stored files that they might contain.

+- 1.5 Improved handling of Marker blocks
-- 1.4 Improved Marker Block searching
+- 1.4 Improved Marker block searching
 - 1.3 Improved property initialization
 - 1.2 Data & open file handles now persist until closed manually
 - 1.1 Added easier reporting of client info